tirtharajsinha/git-commands/starter_conf.md

 2. Copy the text got after running the previous command you need it later this config.
 3. Login to your github account.
 4. now go to [https://github.com/settings/ssh/new](https://github.com/settings/ssh/new)
-5. Now Paste the previously copied text in `key` box and give a unique title don't be like neighbourhood aunty.
+5. Now Paste the previously copied text in `key` box and give a unique title.
 6. if you lost the key you messed up.
    No don't worry I was just kiddin. run command ` notepad ~/.ssh/id_rsa.pub` and get the text.